 “Give them the chance to win millions, and it only costs you one dollar.”

-It also makes you look like a total cheapskate.
-The chances of winning Europe’s Euromillions lottery, for example, are 1 in 139,838,160; maybe your team might appreciate the 1 in 139,838,160 chance that they won’t have to show up next Monday?
+It can also make you look like a bit of a cheapskate and is overtly low-effort.
+The chances of winning Europe’s Euromillions lottery, for example, are 1 in 139,838,160; so it’s almost a certainty that you’ll be rewarding your team with disappointment.

 3. Monopoly Money 💸